waltervh/BornAgain-website/content/documentation/working-with-python/interference/lattice1d/index.md

 weight = 10
 +++

-## Interference function of one-dimensional lattice
+## Interference function of a one-dimensional lattice

 A one dimensional lattice can be viewed as a chain of particles placed at regular intervals on a single axis.
 The plot below represents one possible use case, where infinitely long (or very long) boxes are placed at nodes of a 1d lattice to form a grating.